 Marketing and Public Relations

-The Bergen WIB understands the importance of communicating its purpose and goals to all stakeholders.
-What’s more, the State Employment and Training Commission (SETC) considers this an important responsibility: “The WIB is responsible for developing a communications strategy that ensures ongoing communications with key stakeholders.”
-Recently, our marketing efforts have focused on creating and maintaining a local WIB Website to explain how the public workforce system benefits employers and job seekers.
-It also fulfills the SETC requirement to provide a list of WIB Board Members, WIB meeting minutes, and staff contact information.
-The Committee is also developing a consistent brand identity for the WIB, identifying key marketing messages, and communicating these messages via print, media, and the Web.
+The Bergen WDB understands the importance of communicating its purpose and goals to all stakeholders.
+What’s more, the State Employment and Training Commission (SETC) considers this an important responsibility: “The WDB is responsible for developing a communications strategy that ensures ongoing communications with key stakeholders.”
+Recently, our marketing efforts have focused on creating and maintaining a local WDB Website to explain how the public workforce system benefits employers and job seekers.
+It also fulfills the SETC requirement to provide a list of WDB Board Members, WDB meeting minutes, and staff contact information.
+The Committee is also developing a consistent brand identity for the WDB, identifying key marketing messages, and communicating these messages via print, media, and the Web.
 In short, the Marketing and Public Relations Committee is developing a comprehensive package of promotional materials for internal and external stakeholders, including but not limited to job seekers, employers, and training providers, plus County and State executives.